Indigenismo: Indigenismo in Mexico

-The valorization of indigeneity was rarely carried over to contemporary indigenous people, who were targeted for assimilation into modern Mexican society.
-Though the authors of indigenist policies saw themselves as seeking to protect and relieve indigenous people, their efforts did not make a clean break from forced assimilation practices of the pre-revolutionary past.
+The valorization of Indigeneity was rarely carried over to contemporary Indigenous people, who were targeted for assimilation into modern Mexican society.
+Though the authors of Indigenist policies saw themselves as seeking to protect and relieve Indigenous people, their efforts did not make a clean break from forced assimilation practices of the pre-revolutionary past.

 Indigenismo in Peru

 In Peru, it was initially associated with the APRA movement founded by Víctor Raúl Haya de la Torre (1924).
 The then left-wing APRA dominated Peruvian politics for decades as the singular well-organized political party in Peru not centered on one person.
-To some APRA or "Aprismo" in its initial form stood for the nationalization of foreign-owned enterprises and an end to the exploitation of the indigenous peoples.
-To others it was about the combining of modern economics and technology with the historical traditions of the countryside and indigenous populations to create a new and unique model for social and economic development.
+To some APRA or "Aprismo" in its initial form stood for the nationalization of foreign-owned enterprises and an end to the exploitation of the Indigenous peoples.
+To others it was about the combining of modern economics and technology with the historical traditions of the countryside and Indigenous populations to create a new and unique model for social and economic development.

-Ethnocacerism is an ethnic nationalist indigenous political movement in Peru associated with Antauro Humala, brother of ex-president Ollanta Humala with whom he carried out the Andahuaylazo, a failed coup d'état.
+Ethnocacerism is an ethnic nationalist Indigenous political movement in Peru associated with Antauro Humala, brother of ex-president Ollanta Humala with whom he carried out the Andahuaylazo, a failed coup d'état.

+Indigenismo in the United States

+Indigenismo in the United States is an ideology found among some Chicanos/Mexican Americans, with roots in 20th-century state-sponsored Indigenismo policies in Mexico.
+Indigenismo in the Chicano movement encourages white/mestizo Chicanos to identify with Indigenous Mexican heritage, rather than with Spanish or European heritage.
+Chicano Indigenismo has been an important or central element of Chicanismo during the 20th century and into the 21st century.
+However, Indigenous people and some individuals within the Chicano movement have been criticizing Indigenismo since at least the early 1970s, rejecting the ideology's emphasis on historical heritage rather than connections to contemporary Indigenous communities, as well as Indigenismos ties to racism, eugenics, anti-Blackness, and anti-Indigeneity in Mexican politics.